njuguoyang/magnetic_modeling_codes/example/PFSS/readme.md

 >     domain_nx1 = ym
 >     domain_nx2 = ym
 >     domain_nx3 = xm
-And note that block_nx1, block_nx2, block_nx3 should be factor of domain_nx1, domain_nx2, domain_nx3, respectively.
+And note that block_nx1, block_nx2, block_nx3 should be factors of domain_nx1, domain_nx2, domain_nx3, respectively.
 And block_nx1, block_nx2, block_nx3 should be even numbers.